 We offer a range of different foreign exchange options.
 To read more about each of the different options, click on the specific option contract below.
 We pride ourselves on tailoring our product offerings to suit the specific needs of your business, so if you have more complex requirements, we can offer bespoke solutions.
 Talk to one of our options experts today to find out more.

-Gives the holder the right, but not the obligation, to buy or sell a currency at a pre-agreed exchange rate by a certain date.
+A Vanilla Option gives the holder the right, but not the obligation, to buy or sell a currency at a pre-agreed exchange rate by a certain date.

-Enables the holder to set a protected rate whilst allowing them to benefit from favourable market moves up to a best-case rate.
+A Collar Option enables the holder to set a protected rate whilst allowing them to benefit from favourable market moves up to a best-case rate.

 Why Manage Your Currency Risk?

 If your business has dealings in foreign currency, there are some inherent risks that can dramatically affect your budget, margins, profits and bottom line if not managed effectively.
 In fact, it is difficult to overstate the importance of having strategies in place that can protect you against currency volatility whilst enabling you to take advantage of favourable moves.

 By mitigating your business’s exchange rate risk, you can achieve several things simply and effectively:

 - Effectively manage the impact currency volatility can have on your cash flows

 - Enable you to accurately forecast your business’s financials

 - Retain a competitive edge through consistent pricing irrespective of exchange rates